Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 - Brunilda Nazario, MD WebMD.com

-The closer the GI of a food is to 100, the faster the body absorbs it and turns it into glucose.
-That means white rice is close to refined sugar and can cause blood sugar spikes that lead to weight gain [3].
+According to research from the Harvard School of Public Health, the closer the glycemic index (GI) of a food is to 100, the faster the body absorbs it and turns it into glucose.

-Brown rice, on the other hand, has a GI value of just over 50 [4].
-That means it's much slower to absorb and won't cause blood glucose and insulin spikes that cause so many weight issues.
+Brown rice, on the other hand, has a GI value of 55.
+That means it's much slower to absorb and won't cause glucose and insulin spikes that cause weight issues [4].

 Are There Better Types You Should Choose?

-Yes, there are better types of rice that you should choose for your diet.
+Yes, opting for less processed varieties like brown or wild rice is a better choice for your diet.
 Highly processed and refined white rice should never be on your menu.

 It's far better to stick with brown or wild rice that has gone through very little refinement.